blazium-engine/blazium-docs/tutorials/scripting/gdscript/gdscript_documentation_comments.rst

 BBCode and class reference
 --------------------------

-Godot's class reference supports BBCode-like tags.
+Blazium's class reference supports BBCode-like tags.
 They add nice formatting to the text which could also be used in the documentation.
 See also :ref:`class reference bbcode <doc_class_reference_bbcode>`.
 Note that this is slightly different from the ``RichTextLabel`` :ref:`BBCode <doc_bbcode_in_richtextlabel>`.